Specifyapp/parsers/parsers/to-typescript-definition/README.md

 ## Description

-Format design tokens to create a Typescript types definition file.
+Format design tokens to create their corresponding TypeScript types.

-This parser creates a Typescript types definition file with types names being tokens types, and the values of the types the name of the tokens.
+This parser generates TypeScript types corresponding to [Specify Token types](https://docs.specifyapp.com/concepts/token-types).
+All types respective values match the name of your design tokens returned by Specify.

 ## Interface